k1kolev/info/features/ui-ux-features/navigators.md

 It's all about the data - huge amounts of it are processes and shared across various departments, projects, and teams:

-* Customers rush in with their orders, deliveries, and invoices
-* Whole ranges of products must be organized by their specifications and prices
-* Tons of financial transactions happen in a split second
-* Projects and tasks fly in and grow fast

 Most often, these kinds of data are stored in **tabular form**.
 They and arranged in **records** with **parameters** (or column titles) that define the smallest bits comprising each of them.